 Fly AA's non-alliance partner airlines

 Air Tahiti Nui flies from a handful of international destinations to its home in Papeete (PPT).
-From the United States, you can fly to PPT from Los Angeles (LAX) and Seattle (SEA).
+From the United States, you can fly to PPT from LAX and Seattle (SEA).
 The carrier also flies from both U.S. destinations to Paris (CDG).
 You can book the European routes with AA miles, but you can't fly from Europe all the way to Papeete on Air Tahiti Nui on one award ticket, given American's routing rules.

-Credit: American Airlines
+Screenshot of American Airlines

 American Airlines AAdvantage miles are also useful for Hawaiian Airlines flights from Honolulu (HNL) to five destinations scattered across Oceania and the South Pacific: